- What Is a Project Status Report?

 - Edit draft

-Because a status report follows a basic outline, it can be helpful to use a project status report template.
-However, a project status template is only a static document.
+Because a project status report follows a basic outline, it can be helpful to use a project status report template.
+However, a project status report template is only a static document.
 Using project status reporting software integrates with all your project management tools for greater efficiencies.

 How Do You Ask for a Project Status Report?

 A project status update is usually distributed on a regular schedule, but sometimes people want to see a status report immediately.
 You can ask for a project status update via email, but you don’t want to come across as rude.
-To request a status report, you should ask in a professional manner and place your request through the proper channels.
+To request a project status report, you should ask in a professional manner and place your request through the proper channels.

 A friendly reminder is never a bad idea, as it maintains a connection, especially if you can offer something of value in return.
 If you’re using project management software, then you can always get an instant status report by checking the project dashboard that tracks various metrics.